ibm-cloud-docs/gateway-appliance/access-gateway-appliances.md

 {: help}
 {: support}

-The Gateway Appliances screen in the {{site.data.keyword.cloud}} infrastructure IBM Cloud console is where you can display and access all Network Gateway Appliances which includes the IBM Virtual Router Appliances and IBM Juniper vSRX Standard.
+The Gateway Appliances screen in the {{site.data.keyword.cloud}} console is where you can display and access all Network Gateway Appliances which includes the IBM Virtual Router Appliances and IBM Juniper vSRX Standard.
 {: shortdesc}

 Perform the following procedure to access the Gateway Appliances screen in the IBM Cloud console.